-$$MR{ijt} = \frac{1}{I} \sum{i=1}^{I} Z{ijt} + \frac{1}{I} \sum{j=1}^{J} Z{ijt} - \frac{1}{II} \sum{i=1}^{I} \sum{j=1}^{J} Z{ijt}$$ (16)
+$$MR{ijt} = \frac{1}{I} \sum{i=1}^{I} Z{ijt} + \frac{1}{I} \sum{j=1}^{J} Z{ijt} - \frac{1}{IJ} \sum{i=1}^{I} \sum{j=1}^{J} Z{ijt}$$ (16)

 where Z{ijt} is the product of regional income shares and each regional characteristic (distance, adjacency, coast and island).
 The first two terms represent the multilateral trade resistances of the respective trading partners.
 Holding bilateral trade costs constant, a rise in these terms implies a lower ratio of bilateral to multilateral trade costs and thus a boost of bilateral trade.
-The last term, however, resembles the country resistance to trade and as such, lowers the trade value between every pair of regions.
+The last term, however, denotes the country's resistance to trade and as such, lowers the trade value between every pair of regions.
 To give an example, for the distance variable this means that a higher distance of the trading partners i and j towards all other regions in the sample increases region i's imports from j, whilst a high country distance (everyone is far away from everyone) lowers trade between every pair of regions.
-In the case of dummy variables, the relevant economic interpretation is given by the proportion of 1 versus the proportion of 0 values of the dummies for the various pairs of regions.
-The opposite interpretation of the multilateral and world resistance terms holds, of course, true for trade-stimulating factors, like adjacency.
+In the case of dummy variables, the relevant economic interpretation is given by the proportion of the number of 1 values to the number of 0 values of the dummies for the various pairs of regions.
+The opposite interpretation of the multilateral and world resistance terms holds true of course for trade-stimulating factors, like adjacency.

-Accordingly, we have introduced five multilateral resistance terms in the baseline augmented gravity model (Table A.4).28 The baseline results remain robust to the incorporation of the multilateral resistance variables defined above: bilateral distance remains significant in all ranges and it still has higher effects for islands.
-The multilateral resistance terms themselves are not always significant and the excessive magnitude of some coefficients makes us suspect that the introduction of these variables creates a colinearity problem.
-When decomposing the effect of distance (Table A.5) we also find that the unexplained component is very high and significant.
-That is, our results are robust to the introduction of multilateral resistance terms.
+Accordingly, we have introduced five multilateral resistance terms in the baseline augmented gravity model (Table A.4).28 The baseline results remain robust with the incorporation of the multilateral resistance variables defined above: bilateral distance remains significant in all ranges, and it still has higher effects for islands.
+The multilateral resistance terms themselves are not always significant, and the excessive magnitude of some coefficients makes us suspect that the introduction of these variables creates a colinearity problem.
+When decomposing the effect of distance (Table A.5) we also find that the value of the unexplained component is very high and significant.
+That is, our results are hold up to the introduction of multilateral resistance terms.